• Skip to primary navigation

 Answer: Is Caramel Gluten Free?

-Most manufacturers have cleaning practices that keep caramel safe from gluten contamination, but it may still creep into the caramel.
+Most manufacturers have cleaning practices that keep caramel safe from gluten contamination, but it may still creep into it.
 Therefore, it is best to check the ingredients label and allergen statement for any mention of being made in the same facility as gluten.

 When it comes to additives, it can get a bit more complicated.
 These ingredients can have complex names that the average consumer may not understand.
 The easiest way to check if the caramel or caramel product has gluten is to check the allergens statement for any wording that mentions containing wheat, barley, or gluten.